BaptPicxDev/DataEng-teaching-pipeline/course.md

 ![elt example](img/mindmap_dataeng_elt.png)

+## Live coding example - 5 minutes

+## Key Tools and Best Practices - 2 minutes

+Don't forget about good practices & specific tools

+- Use Airflow to orchestrate your workflow - a simpler solution can be cron
+- Don't forget to create a docker image for your solution to be ready to go on production
+- Code quality, code testing, data quality are important.
+You can use pytest for unit & integration test.
+Postman for API test, soda for data quality.
+- Use PySpark and a redhat distribution when it comes to "Big Data".
+- I presented a "bacth" example (that runs when you want by orchestrating it for instance).
+But streaming is the opposite and should always run.
+Kafka is nice for this.
+- Log your code and monitor your run and data
+- Keep scalability topics within your mind- What's are your data size?
+How much time do you want your process to take?
+Are your data usable?
+Is it meaningful?

+## Conclusion

+A data pipeline is more than just moving data—it’s about making it reliable, scalable, and usable.”
+Ask: “What kind of data pipelines could you imagine building in your industry?”
+Offer a simple challenge: “Try loading any CSV and cleaning it using Python and save it to SQLite—then think about what you could add next!”

 ## ❓ Engagement
 *aim: Creates a welcoming atmosphere in which asking questions is welcomed and encouraged.
 Keeps the lecture engaging by relying on appealing methods of explaining technical content ( i.e. live demos, running code )*